soverenio/docs/docs/administration/aws-connections.md

 ![New AWS connection](../../img/administration/new-aws-connection.png "New AWS connection")

-* `AWS External ID`: A randomly generated identifier that should be associated with the role you configure in AWS IAM to provide Soveren with appropriate access rights.
+* `AWS external ID`: A randomly generated identifier that should be associated with the role you configure in AWS IAM to provide Soveren with appropriate access rights.

 * `Soveren AWS Account ID`: The account ID of Soveren.
 You will need to configure the role in AWS IAM to grant this ID the appropriate access rights.

 * `Role ARN`: The role that you will need to configure in AWS IAM (see below).

-!!! info "`AWS External ID` and `Soveren AWS Account ID` should be handled carefully, but they are not considered secret, sensitive, or confidential information."
+!!! info "`AWS external ID` and `Soveren AWS Account ID` should be handled carefully, but they are not considered secret, sensitive, or confidential information."

 ## Role in AWS IAM